Any modern 64 bit CPU

 Our VoIP Push Notification Server is supplied as a Docker image which allows the widest deployment options.
 You can install it on any platform which can run Docker.

 Access to our Docker repository is required.
-When you create a SessionCloud project and specify Private Push, we will send you an email invitation.
-In order for us to do this you will need a Docker Id.
-Docker Ids can be obtained at https://hub.docker.com/ when you sign up.
+When you create a SessionCloud project and specify Private Push, we will send you an email invitation to our AWS docker repository.

 Install Docker Community Edition for your platform

 Following commands are for a Ubuntu Linux image

 3. mkdir certs

 4. An SSL certificate is required to allow encrypted communication between the softphones and your Push server.
 The SSL cert needs to be tied to a domain address not IP address.
 Name the SSL cert 'push_bundle.crt' and place it in the certs directory.
 The SSL certificate should include the private key and entire trust chain in ASCII PEM format.
 Below is an example of how it should look like.

 -----END RSA PRIVATE KEY-----